William Tyrrell (RAF officer): Military career

 Tyrrell served in the medical branches of both the British Army and the Royal Air Force.
-He had joined the Royal Army Medical Corps (RAMC) (Special Reserve) in 1912 and served in the First World War from its onset in 1914.
+He had joined the Royal Army Medical Corps (RAMC) (Special Reserve) in 1912 and served in the First World War from its onset in 1914. in 1915 Tyrrell made the famous discovery that urinating on a cloth and putting it over your face, the natural ammonia in the urine would neutralise the poison gas, so he encouraged other soldiers to do the same saving the "B Company" so they could stand and defend the line.
 During the war he was Mentioned in Despatches six times, was awarded the Distinguished Service Order and Bar in 1918, as well as the Military Cross in 1914 and was also awarded the Belgian Croix de Guerre in 1918.
 His service in the war was varied, serving as the Regimental Medical Officer with the 2nd Lancashire Fusiliers from 1914 to 1915; O.C.
 No1 M.A.C., from 1915 to 1916; and Deputy Assistant Director of Medical Services for VIII Corps of the British Expeditionary Force in 1916.
 From 1917 to 1918 he was the Officer Commanding the 76th Field Ambulance and in 1918 became the Assistant Commandant and Officer Commanding of the RAMC School of Instructors.
 He was seconded as Principal Medical Officer (PMO) to Headquarters Royal Air Force (RAF) with the Army of Occupation from 1918 to 1919.
 He continued to pursue a military career after the war.
 He was PMO Z Expedition Somaliland from 1919 to 1920.
 In 1920 he transferred to the RAF.
 He was the Senior Medical Officer in Basrah from 1922 to 1923.